endpoints4s/endpoints4s/CONTRIBUTING.md

 in every module.

 If necessary, we can relax this constraint to `Compatibility.BinaryCompatible` in modules that need to introduce potential source incompatibilities.
-In such a case, we can also preset the version number of the module (e.g., we can change `1.0.0+n` into `1.1.0`).

 If necessary, we can relax this constraint to `Compatibility.None` in interpreter modules that need to break binary compatibility.
-In such a case, we can also preset the version number of the module (e.g., we can change `1.0.0+n` into `2.0.0`).